 When a person is in excellent health condition, the meridians in the body appear to be open and clear of blockage.
 Illnesses can occur when one of the meridians is blocked or out of balance.
 The goal of acupressure is to restore health and balance in the body by applying gentle pressure to these points to remove these blockages.

-Literally, there are hundreds of acupuncture points in the body.
-The following are the commonly used points by acupuncturists and acupressure massage therapists and their respective benefits:
+There are literally hundreds of acupuncture points in the body.
+The following are the commonly used points by acupuncturists and acupressure massage therapists, and their respective benefits:

 - Gallbladder 20 (GB20): Feng Chi - good for headaches, migraines, eye fatigue or blurriness, low energy, and flu/cold symptoms

 - Gallbladder 21 (GB21): Jian Jing - good for stress, facial pain, headaches, toothaches, and neck pain.

 - Large Intestine 4 (LI4): He Gu - good for stress, headaches, toothaches, facial pain and neck pain.

 - Liver 3 (LV3): Tai Chong - good for stress, low back pain, high blood pressure, limb pain, insomnia and emotional upset.

 - Pericardium 6 (P6): Nei Guan - good for nausea, anxiety, carpal tunnel syndrome, upset stomach, motion sickness and headaches and is even used for regulation of heart palpitations.

 - Triple Energizer 3: Zhong Zhu - good for temporal headaches, shoulder and neck tension, and upper back pain.

 - Spleen 6 (SP6): San Yin Jiao - good for many urological and pelvic disorders as well as fatigue and insomnia.
 This should be avoided during pregnancy.